danielpenno/danielpenno/README.md

 ## 👋 Hi there, welcome to my GitHub! 🚀

-> 🖖🏾 I am Daniel, I am 27 years old, attending technologist degree in DevOps (2021-2023) at UNOPAR, and have a Technical Course in IT (2009-2012), at Instituto Federal de Educação, Ciência e Tecnologia do Tocantins.
+> 🖖🏾 I am Daniel, I am 27 years old.
+Currently, I am studying Postgraduate in Network Administration (2023) at Faculdade Focus.
+I also have a technologist degree in DevOps (2021-2023) at UNOPAR, and have a Technical Course in IT (2009-2012), at Instituto Federal de Educação, Ciência e Tecnologia do Tocantins.
 >
-> 🆙 Professional with huge experience supporting servers (9 years about).
-Experience with Linux and Windows systems environments.
-Have worked with networks and firewalls with on premise environments.
-Knowledge of DevOps Culture and tools requested in the market.
-Currently studying: Java, Python, JavaScript, Node.js, PHP.
+> 🆙 As a professional, I have accumulated extensive experience in server support, with about 9 years of experience in this area.
+I have expertise in Linux and Windows system environments, in addition to having worked with networks and firewalls in local environments.
+I have solid knowledge of the DevOps culture and the tools most requested by the market.
+>
+> 📚 Currently, I am dedicated to expanding my knowledge in new languages, such as Java, Python, JavaScript, Node.js and PHP, through continuous studies and practices.
 >
 > 💻Knowledge:
 > >